hixio-mh/get-today/README.md

 # Get Today Javascript Action

-This action sets the today following format "DD/MM/YYYY" to the `time` output.
+This action sets the today following format "DD/MM/YYYY" to the `today` output.
 Useful for setting build times in subsequent steps, or keeping the same recorded time for the entire workflow.

 ## Outputs

-### `time`
+### `today`

 "DD/MM/YYYY - 15/03/2020"